CAR ACCIDENT LAWYER

 A: That’s never the case.
 Any reputable personal injury attorney will not charge you any fees upfront.
 They will collect their payment from the settlement they win for you.
 Legal costs are usually about one-third of the overall settlement.

 Chris Brown is an experienced Personal Injury lawyer with Offices located in Binghamton, New York.
-Chris Brown represents victims who deserve compensation.
+We represent victims who deserve maximum compensation.
 Contact us today at (607) 988-3131 to see how we can help you win your case.

 Relax.
 We Can Help.